 Continue around 1 hour by coach to Gwangju.
-Passing through the old town of Yangnim-dong, a neighbourhood that transports its visitors back in time almost 100 years.
 You will spend a total of 3 hours on foot today.

 Juknokwon Bamboo Forest - Juknokwon is a bamboo forest featuring a beautiful waterfall, pavilion, walking paths and an eco-exhibition centre.
+Whilst the forest is mostly flat, there will the occasional slope, steps and some uneven terrain to walk upon.